 So much for our doctrinal review for this Sunday, but there is much more to this text.
 We have to consider that this great miracle of Christ's coming is presented in connection to the most humble of circumstances and characters in the narrative of The Visitation.
+Why is this important?
+Because sometimes we are tempted that on account of our humility, our weakness, our inability, our insecurity, that God can seem very far away.
+Not so.
+God comes to the humble; and God comes to the weak.
 Consider first of all Mary.

-Mary was very young, probably about the age of my daughter Christina who is only a freshman in high school.
+Mary was very young, just a little older than my youngest daughter Katherine.
 Consider how well you would do at age 15 if the angel Gabriel came to announce to you that you would be as an ark or tabernacle, a carrier of the Living God in order for the world to receive Him and be saved by Him!
 Mary is quite simply an example of faith to us all, but it took a little bit to get there: "At first Mary was disturbed (vs. 29), then she expressed incredulity (vs. 34), but, finally, in vs. 38 she expressed submission according to what the Lord said (Buls, Exegetical Notes: Gospel Texts Series C, 10)."

 I hope that these facts are an incredible source of encouragement to you dear Christian.
 When you are going through a hardship, and the Word of the Lord is first given to you, what is your initial reaction?
-Is it instantaneous faith and obedience?
+Is it always instantaneous faith and obedience?
 Is it automatic joy and eagerness?
 No, and the Lord knows that you are only a poor sinner which is why He needed to be conceived to begin with.
 Often we are disturbed when the Word comes and to say that we are "challenged" by it is an understatement.
 But even then the journey does not soon become easy.
 We may move like Mary from being disturbed to being incredulous -- not quite believing and still having doubts -- but the greatest saints described in the Bible are described as wrestling with doubts.
+We say like Mary did, "How will this be?"
+(Lk 1:34)

 But pause here.
 Do these traits thus far describe in your opinion the ideal candidate for God to use for His high purposes?
-There is a part of us that wants to say, "No way!
-No how!"
+There is a part of us that wants to say, "No way!"
 But consider again...the process did not end there for Mary.
 In Elisabeth's chanted song she calls Mary "blessed" that means "blessed by God out of grace (Just, Luke 1:1-9:50, 73)."
-Just as the final reason for your blessedness; for your faith that clings to Jesus, is not anything in you, but is there on account of being blessed by the grace of God, the free gift of God in Christ by the power of His Word.
-You have faith because God has given it to you.
-Here, this word "blessed" is the word makarios that describes a state of blessedness that is created by God.
+This is the reason for you're being blessed dear Christian.
+The original word at Lk 1:42 - eulogeo - describes the benefits received from God who speaks those blessings into being.
+God speaks His love and mercy upon you in Jesus and now you are "blessed"!